 Whether you start a lawn from seeds or use a vegetative planting method such as sod or plugs, the soil conditions largely determine how well the grass grows.
-Seeds, sod and plugs all require at least 4 to 6 inches of good topsoil.
+Seeds, sod and plugs all require at least 4 to 6 inches of good topsoil for optimal health and growth.
 Whether or not the topsoil should be amended depends on the soil conditions and can be determined by a soil test.